lab11/signpost/software/edison/README.md

 ```

 ^ There's no time sensitivity here, so this terminal can now just hang out waiting.

+> When you're all done (not now), the sequence `Ctrl-a Ctrl-d` will detach your screen session

 ### Terminal 2 (flashing):